luna/luna-book/basic-datatypes.md

 [True, False] . cycle . take 5 # => [True, False, True, False, True]
 ```

-Tuples are like lists, but they can store elements of different types and they have a statically defined lengths.
-Some examples of tuples are:
+Tuples are like lists, but they can store elements of different types and they have statically defined lengths.
+Some examples are:

 ```ruby
 (1, "hello", False) :: (Int, Text, Bool)